smaremanda/add-in-docs/docs/develop/task-pane-and-content-add-ins.md

 ## Office JavaScript API support for content and task pane add-ins

-This section describes the subset of the [Office JavaScript API](http://msdn.microsoft.com/library/b27e70c3-d87d-4d27-85e0-103996273298%28Office.15%29.aspx) that you can call from content and task pane add-ins.

-You can categorize the primary objects and methods supported by content and task pane add-ins as follows:
+You can categorize the primary [Office JavaScript API](http://msdn.microsoft.com/library/b27e70c3-d87d-4d27-85e0-103996273298%28Office.15%29.aspx) objects and methods supported by content and task pane add-ins as follows:

 1. **Common objects shared with other Office Add-ins.** These objects include [Office](http://msdn.microsoft.com/en-us/library/c490b13d-ee52-4291-af5d-f4a5a11d3af0%28Office.15%29.aspx), [Context](http://msdn.microsoft.com/library/662883d5-b86f-4bdc-99f0-9ee9129ed16c%28Office.15%29.aspx), and [AsyncResult](http://msdn.microsoft.com/library/540c114f-0398-425c-baf3-7363f2f6bc47%28Office.15%29.aspx).
 The  **Office** object is the root object of the JavaScript API for Office.
 The **Context** object represents the add-in's runtime environment.
 Both **Office** and **Context** are the fundamental objects for any Office Add-in.
 The **AsyncResult** object represents the results of an asynchronous operation, such as the data returned to the **getSelectedDataAsync** method, which reads what a user has selected in a document.